corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 #### Database Setup

-The database can either be setup prior to running the Network Map service or, alternatively, it can be automatically prepared on startup via the built-in migrations.
+The database can either be setup prior to running the Network Map Service or, alternatively, it can be automatically prepared on startup via the built-in migrations.
 To enable the running of database migrations on startup set the `runMigration` parameter within the `database` configuration to true.

-If the Network Map service is being run using the same DB instance as the Identity Manager service then the Network Map schema name must be specified via the `schema` parameter within the `database` configuration block:
+If the Network Map Service is being run using the same DB instance as the Identity Manager service then the Network Map schema name must be specified via the `schema` parameter within the `database` configuration block:

 ```guess